ninisy/allsat-DIV2/README.md

       LINUX 16.04, MATLAB 2017a
 ### 2.Two ways to use this solver
 #### 2.1 Edit the file 'dividein2.sh'
-      Located to line 3:change the filename to yours. after Athe run is complete, you can get a file 'result.csv', which includs the reuslt.
+      Located to line 3:change the filename to yours. after the run is complete, you can get a file 'result.csv', which includs the reuslt.
       Such as: uf20-01.cnf 20 91 SATISFIABLE 8 28s(8 means the number of solutions)
 #### 2.2 Step by step
       #timeout 300 dividein2 filename iscluster ratio